What is sterilization?

 What kind of anesthesia is used for postpartum sterilization?

 Often, the type of anesthesia used for the delivery can be used for postpartum sterilization.
 Types of anesthesia used include regional anesthesia, general anesthesia, or local anesthesia.

 The operation takes about 30 minutes.
 Having it done soon after childbirth usually does not make your hospital stay any longer.

 Are there risks associated with postpartum sterilization?

-In general, tubal sterilization is a safe form of birth control.
+In general, sterilization is a safe form of birth control.
 It has a low risk of death and complications.
 The most common complications are those that are related to general anesthesia.
 Other risks include bleeding and infection.

 What are the side effects of postpartum sterilization?

 Side effects after surgery vary and may depend on the type of anesthesia used and the way the surgery is performed.
 You likely will have some pain in your abdomen and feel tired.
 The following side effects also can occur but are not as common: